Papasan chair: Design

 A papasan chair is a large rounded bowl-shaped chair with an adjustable angle.
 The bowl rests in an upright frame traditionally made of rattan, but also sometimes made of sturdy wicker or wood.

 The base frame often has rings of two different diameters.
 Assembly instructions are inconsistent about whether the larger ring should be on top, so as to hold more of the bowl, or should instead make contact with the floor.
 Some bases come with footpads attached to the larger ring.

 The cushion of the chair is typically thick velveteen material filled with cotton fluff similar to that of a futon.
 In traditional papasans, the cushion can be removed and used outside of the sturdy frame.

-Papasan chairs are typically 35-45 inches wide and 30-36 inches deep, with a seat height of 14-18 inches from the floor.
+Papasan chairs are typically 35 to 45 inch inches wide and 30 to 36 inch deep, with a seat height of 14 to 18 inch from the floor.

 History

 The papasan chair gained popularity in the west when American World War II veterans brought them home from Asia.
 During the 1960s, the chairs became a favorite among college students due to their low price and unconventionality.
 The chair was introduced by Pier 1 Imports in 1975 and soon became one of the retailer's iconic products.
 Towards the end of the twentieth century, the papasan had become a common piece of furniture in American homes.